 We sell our solutions to leading original design manufacturers, or ODMs, and original equipment manufacturers, or OEMs, globally.
 We refer to ODMs as our customers and OEMs as our end customers, except as otherwise indicated or as the context otherwise requires.
-In the camera market, our solutions enable the creation of high-quality video content for wearable sports cameras, automotive aftermarket cameras, Internet Protocol, or IP, security cameras, and camcorders.
+In the camera market, our solutions enable the creation of high-quality video content primarily for wearable sports cameras, Internet Protocol, or IP, security cameras, and automotive aftermarket cameras.
 In the infrastructure market, our solutions efficiently manage IP video traffic, broadcast encoding, transcoding and IP video delivery applications.

 Our sales cycles typically require a significant investment of time and a substantial expenditure of resources before we can realize revenue from the sale of our solutions, if any.
 Our typical sales cycle consists of a multi-month sales and development process involving our customers' system designers and management along with our sales personnel and software engineers.
 If successful, this process culminates in a customer's decision to use our solutions in its system, which we refer to as a design win.
 Our sales efforts are typically directed to the OEM of the product that will incorporate our video and image processing solution, but the eventual design and incorporation of our SoC into the product may be handled by an ODM on behalf of the OEM.
 Volume production may begin within six to 18 months after a design win, depending on the complexity of our customer's product and other factors upon which we may have little or no influence.
 Once one of our solutions has been incorporated into a customer's design, we believe that our solution is likely to remain a component of the customer's product for its life cycle because of the time and expense associated with redesigning a product or substituting an alternative solution.
-Conversely, a design loss to a competitor will likely preclude any opportunity for future revenue from such customer's product.
+Conversely, a design loss to a competitor will likely preclude any opportunity for us to generate future revenue from such customer's product.

-Fiscal Year 2014 Financial Highlights and Trends
+Fiscal Year 2015 Financial Highlights and Trends

-- We recorded revenue of \$157.6 million, an increase of 30% as compared to fiscal year 2013.
-The increase over the prior year was primarily due to higher demand in our IP security and wearable sports camera markets.
-The increase was partially offset by a year over year decline in revenues from the automotive and infrastructure markets.
-The decline in revenue from the automotive market was primarily due to the late roll out of new A7LA based camera product and competitive pressures at the low end of the market.
-The decreased revenue in the infrastructure market was due to weak macro market conditions in the United States and Europe resulting in lower capital expenditures for video encoding capital equipment. - We recorded operating income of \$27.9 million, an increase of 40% as compared to fiscal year 2013, primarily due to continuing growth in revenue, as well as efficient control of product costs and operating expenses. - We generated cash flows from operating activities of \$34.4 million in fiscal year 2014, as compared to \$10.5 million in fiscal year 2013.
-The increase was primarily due to increased net income, adjusted for increased non-cash stock-based compensation and depreciation expenses.
-The increase was also attributable to improved accounts receivable collection from our major customers and increased deferred revenue.
-The increase in cash flows from operating activities was partially offset by increased inventory purchases to support continuing growth of sales and decreased accrued liabilities associated with the timing of payments to suppliers. - In March 2013, we entered into a lease agreement for approximately 35,000 square feet for our new Santa Clara, California headquarters.
-The lease has an initial five-year term and terminates in April 2018.
-The monthly basic rent obligation for this facility initially will be approximately \$44,550, increasing annually to approximately \$65,400 in 2017.
-The average monthly basic rent expense over the term of the lease will be approximately \$59,800.
+- · We recorded revenue of \$218.3 million, an increase of 38.5% as compared to fiscal year 2014.
+The increase over the prior year was primarily due to strong demand for our A5S, A7L and A9 SoCs in the IP security, wearable sports and automotive aftermarket camera markets.
+In addition, the initial ramp of our A5S and A9 chips into the unmanned aerial vehicles, or UAV, market also contributed to the revenue growth in fiscal year 2015.
+The increase was partially offset by a year over year decline in the infrastructure market as a result of continued weak market conditions in the United States and Europe as system manufacturers have delayed investment in network upgrades to the new H.265 compression technology. - We recorded operating income of \$51.9 million, an increase of 85.8% as compared to fiscal year 2014, primarily due to continuing growth in revenue, as well as efficient control of product costs and operating expenses. - · We generated cash flows from operating activities of \$52.3 million in fiscal year 2015, as compared to \$34.4 million in fiscal year 2014.
+The increase was primarily due to increased net income, adjusted for increased non-cash stock-based compensation, and increased liabilities associated with the timing of payments to suppliers as well as income tax payables.